linkorb/openkvk-php/README.md

-# OpenKVK Client
+# OpenKVK Client library + commandline utility

-This repository contains a simple PHP client for the (www.openkvk.nl)[http://www.openkvk.nl] API.
+This repository contains a simple PHP client for the [www.openkvk.nl](http://www.openkvk.nl) API.

 ## How to use it as a library